robinsones/dsp/class_lectures/week04-mcnulty1/03-logistic/README.md

 ### Schedule

-**9:00 am**: Welcome back!
-You need an AWS account today; make sure you're signed up.
-You'll know you are because you can go to the [AWS console](https://console.aws.amazon.com/) and see a big list of services, with your name and AWS region in the upper right.
+**9:00 am**: We all right AWS accounts, right?
+Confirm that you do by logging into the console (you should see EC2 option on th upper left of screen)  [AWS console](https://console.aws.amazon.com/)

 **9:15 am**: [Pair Problem](pair.md)